2rileyallen/Media-Manager-n8n-Node/README.md

 2. Project Structure
 The entire project is organized to be self-contained and easy to understand.

-media_manager/
+Media-Manager-n8n-Node/
 ├── venv/                 # Main virtual environment for the manager itself ├── subcommands/          # <<< All subcommand .py files go here.
 │   └── example_tool.py
 ├── subcommands_envs/     # Auto-managed: Isolated Python environments.
 │   └── example_tool/
 ├── subcommands_tools/    # Auto-managed: Persistent storage for tools.
 │   └── example_tool/
 ├── manager.py            # The central orchestrator script.
 Do not modify.
 ├── setup.bat             # One-time setup script for Windows.
-├── setup.sh                # One-time setup script for Linux/macOS.
 └── README.md             # This documentation.

 3. Development Workflow
 Follow these steps to set up the project and develop new subcommands.